 Graduate Program Comprehensive Exams in Sociology

 Students must pass two comprehensive examinations designed to certify expertise in specific areas of sociology.
-These examinations are typically taken during the fourth year of study, although students with exceptionally strong preparation may take one or both examinations during the third year.
+These examinations are typically taken during the third year of study.
 Both examinations must be passed before the dissertation proposal may be defended.
 The Department maintains standing comprehensive examination committees in most major subfields.

 We currently offer exams in these areas:

 See Collab site "Sociology Comp Exams" for reading lists.

 Students who are interested in taking a particular comprehensive examination should obtain an Intent Form and contact the committee chair for that examination.
 In consultation with the student, the committee chair will select another faculty member to evaluate the student’s examination.
 The committee chair and second reader will sign the Intent Form, which the student should return to the Graduate Administrative Assistant by the set due date (see Departmental Calendar).